ology/techn.ology.net/blog/2022/11/13/the-black-page-in-perl/index.markdown

     my $ten = dura_size($d->triplet_eighth);
     Music::Duration::add_duration(Gten => $ten * 2);

-Next, sychronize the patterns that add notes and rests to the score, so that they are played simultaneously:
+Next, synchronize the patterns that add notes and rests to the score, so that they are played simultaneously:

     $d->sync(
         \&pulse,